License Application Info

 Click Here for State licensing requirements effective February 7, 2020

-Click Here for the full Candidate Information Bulletin.
+Click Here for the full Candidate Information Bulletin

 I am waiting for my exam application to be approved, how can I find out the status?